-There is no cure for most types of PH but treatment can be given to manage your condition and help reduce your symptoms.
+There is no cure for most types of PH but treatment can be given in order to manage your condition and help reduce your symptoms.
 The treatments you have depend on your type of PH.
-If it is caused by another disease, then this must also be treated.
+If it is caused by another disease, then this must be treated also.

 Depending on the cause of PH, you may have conventional therapy such as: